Poikilos/kivy-tkinter/readme.md

 # kivy-tkinter
 Run some simple Kivy and KV code purely using the Tkinter framework!

+Use Tkinter using the Kivy coding style and the declarative KV language with no changes to your Kivy project's code (If it doesn't run, this project should change rather than your code--see "Development").

 Only some simple widgets are implemented so far.